MilesMcBain/gistfo/README.md

 ![very niiice](https://cdn.rawgit.com/MilesMcBain/gistfo/64f35c97/inst/media/carbon.png)

-Carbon mode copies gist url to your clipboard so you can easily paste into a carbon tweet.
+Carbon mode opens the code on https://caron.now.sh and copies gist url to your clipboard so you can easily paste into a carbon tweet.